restreamio/postcss-csso/README.md

 [PostCSS](https://github.com/postcss/postcss) plugin to minify CSS using [CSSO](https://github.com/css/csso) (a CSS minifier with structural optimizations).

 Under the hood, the plugin converts `PostCSS` AST into `CSSO`'s AST, optimises it and converts back.
-The plugin uses input `PostCSS`'s AST nodes (or their clones) on back convertation, so the shape of original `PostCSS`'s nodes persists the same after compression in most cases (e.g. properties added by other plugins isn't lost).
-This approach makes it possible to achieve a great performance and generate source maps correctly.
+The plugin uses `PostCSS`'s input AST nodes (or their clones) on back convertation, so the shape of the original `PostCSS`'s nodes is preserved after the compression in most cases (e.g. properties added by other plugins aren't lost).
+This approach makes it possible to achieve great performance and correct source maps generation.

 The performance of `postcss-csso` is approximately the same as `CSSO` has itself (see `CSSO` numbers in [minifiers comparison table](https://goalsmashers.github.io/css-minification-benchmark/)).